-The latest game in the long-running Gran Turismo series is set to be the best yet thanks to the ultra-fast PS5.
+The latest game in the long-running Gran Turismo series is set to be the best yet thanks to the power of the PS5, which should make the game feel even more realistic than ever before.
 Players will have the opportunity to hone their skills in single-player races, then head online to challenge the best of the best in multiplayer matches.

 Gran Turismo was originally believed to be a PS5 exclusive headed to the console in 2021, but it will also be coming to the PS4.
 Delays caused by the coronavirus pandemic mean the game missed its initial 2021 release window.

 Multiple rumors suggested a PS4 release was incoming and then Sony accidentally revealed it in response to outrage about Horizon Forbidden West's PS4 to PS5 upgrade policy.
 At that time, Sony said that PS4 players of Gran Turismo 7 would be able to upgrade to the PS5 edition with a $10 / £10 digital purchase, which will still be the case.

 Read on for everything we currently know about GT7 and what improvements we hope the game makes.